 An end to high ceilings came with postwar mass production.
 Considered inefficient by contractors and builders, high ceilings were discarded in typical Ranch style, Cape Cod style, and split-level houses of the ‘50s, ‘60s’, and ‘70s; so postwar homes came with ceilings only as high as 7 to 8 feet because building lower ceilings was more affordable.
 Lower ceilings were also preferred by some because the resulting smaller volume was easier and more affordable to heat and cool.

-Raise high the roof beams: High ceilings give the covered deck of this 1-story, 4-bedroom Contemporary style home plan an airy and breezy ambiance (Plan #161-1085).
+Raise high the roof beams: High ceilings give the covered deck of this 1-story, 4-bedroom Contemporary style home an airy and breezy ambiance (Plan #161-1085).

 The “Revival” of High Ceilings

 Something happened during the building boom of the late ‘80s and ‘90s, not so much in mass housing as in custom building – the era of the so-called McMansion – where builders competed to build larger and larger houses with taller and taller ceilings.
 It was not unusual for a Great Room to have double-height cathedral ceilings.

 This high-ceiling “revival” can be traced in part to historic preservations of prewar apartment buildings that featured high ceilings, hardwood floors, and solid wood doors.
 In addition, developers in many major cities converted factories and other industrial buildings with high ceilings into offices – and slowly replaced cramped quarters into flowing open spaces.
 People who worked in those renovated lofts appreciated the look and feeling of space, light, and ventilation in the taller rooms – and wanted the same atmosphere in their homes.